English, Media Studies and Drama

 Section C: one question (from a choice) on the work of theatre makers in a single live theatre production (32 marks)

 Performance extract of a scripted work

 The course is designed to be practical, engaging and creative.
 It will provide the opportunity to examine drama, the work of theatre professionals and to explore the range of drama as an art form.
-Students will be able to work independently; as well as in a group, to create drama whilst making informed artistic choices.
-The course enables students to develop their knowledge and understanding of the process of creating and developing drama to their own performance work.
-It gives the opportunity for a student to solely focus on either the performance, or the technical aspect of theatre should they wish to.
-Within the practical components students may specialise in performing, lighting, sound, set or costume.
+Pupils will be able to work independently; as well as in a group, to create drama whilst making informed artistic choices.
+The course enables pupils to develop their knowledge and understanding of the process of creating and developing drama to their own performance work.
+It gives the opportunity for a pupils to solely focus on either the performance, or the technical aspect of theatre should they wish to.
+Within the practical components pupils may specialise in performing, lighting, sound, set or costume.

 You will learn about all areas of theatre and drama, looking at technical skills as well as acting within performance.
 You will become critically aware of your own and others’ work and understand the social context of your work and that of others.
 You will look at different practitioners and playwrights and gain the opportunity to study and perform in various styles and genres; you will develop your learning of strategies, and the process of a play structure.